sbardian/letheapi/README.md

 - SL_APOLLO_ENGINE_API_KEY='your Apollo Engine API Key here'
 - SL_DATABASE_URL='mongodb://mongo:27017/dev'
   - use whatever mongo server you like, this will be the local mongo container.
+  - use the following command to connect to the mongo container
+    - `docker exec -it letheapi_mongo_1 mongo`
 - PORT=9999

 ### Build and run development environment